Classic Homemade Aioli Recipe

 To get started, grab some fresh garlic and lemon from the produce aisle, then be sure you also have eggs, Dijon mustard, olive oil, salt, and pepper.
 Such a short list, right?
 "Most people typically have all of these ingredients on hand, making this sauce an easy, spur-of-the-moment condiment you can throw together," Hahn remarks.

 Now it's time for some mise en place.
 Use a garlic press or knife to finely mince the garlic, keeping in mind that it will ultimately be blended up with an immersion blender.
 Squeeze the lemon juice into a bowl, making sure there are no seeds in the juice.
 "I have a citrus squeezer that I use daily and highly recommend.
 It extracts every bit of juice and stops the seeds from getting inside," Hahn shares.
-Finally, we'll be using one whole egg plus one yolk, so separate the yolk from the white of one of the eggs, and save or discard the white.
+Finally, we'll be using one whole egg plus one yolk, so separate one of the eggs and save or discard the extra white.

 In this step, we're going to be using an immersion blender, so you'll want a deep cup to do the blending in.
 "I like to use the cup of my Nutribullet for this task, but you could use a wide mouth mason jar or a drinking glass with a wide opening," Hahn says.
 Put the crushed garlic, lemon juice, egg, egg yolk, Dijon mustard, and salt into the cup, then slowly blend the ingredients until smooth.

-Add the oil, blend some more, and serve
+Add the oil, emulsify, then serve the aioli

 Now that the bulk of the ingredients are nice and smooth, we can slowly blend in the oil.
 We're going to add it ¼ cup at a time, blending to incorporate before pouring in more.
 Once the condiment is pale yellow and fully emulsified, it's time to add the pepper, give it a stir, and admire your homemade aioli that's ready to serve.
 The sauce will last in your fridge for about 3 days if kept in an air-tight container.
 It's sure to become your new best friend as you use it to elevate your favorite recipes to new heights.